 IELTS 5.0

 This programme aims to help you achieve an overall score of 5.0 in the IELTS (Academic or General) exam, with no sub-score below 4.5.
 IELTS 5.0 is suitable for entrance to a wide range of training and work experience programmes and may be required for immigration.
-It is arranged in modules consisting of 4 hours of one on one instruction and about 4 hours of self study using our provided materials.
+It is arranged in modules consisting of 4 hours of one on one instruction.

 You will need to complete our basic language assessment before starting this course.
 It is an online assessment that takes about 20 minutes.
 If you are not comfortable with a computer based test like this, you can come to our office and our staff will walk you through the process.
 There is a small fee for this assessment.